Three Years In Open Source

 I spent the first half of this year on a voracious programming-related reading cycle, and these were the articles that I enjoyed the most that I read during that time:

-Reading is, for me, that best way to allow for continuing education.
+Reading is, for me, the best way to allow for continuing education.
 I recognize that some people are visual learners, or learn by doing, but if you enjoy reading about our craft, this little hodge-podge spans quite a few different genres and there should be something for everyone.

 Lessons Learned This Year